jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-MongoDB/Best-Practices/Public-Network-Connect-to-MongoDB-Instance.md

    - Select **SSH2**, fill in the machine information as proxy.

-      Hostname: Fill in the EIP of the virtual machine.
+      Hostname: Fill in the EIP of the Virtual Machines.

       Port: Can be 22 by default.